');

 About Lexington, NC

-Lexington is a mid-sized city in North Carolina with a population of 19,691 residents.
-The median household income is $41,775 per year, which is below the national average.
-The median age in Lexington is 35.9 years.
+Lexington is a mid-sized city located in North Carolina with a population of 19,691 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $41,775 per year, which is 44% below the national median of $75,149.
+The median age of 35.9 years is close to the US median age of 38.9 years.

 How Lexington Ranks in North Carolina